 - Your only source of income comes from unemployment, welfare or Social Security benefits.

-- Your tax debt collection’s 10-year statute of limitations is about to run out.
+- Your tax balance collection’s 10-year statute of limitations is about to run out.

 Find Out Whether You Qualify for Currently Not Collectible Status